decentraland/adr/RFC/RFC-14-p2p-adapter.md

 type Address = string

-// A route is a list of peer ids.
-It doesn't contain the source or destination, so for example if a->b->c
+// A route is a list of peer ids. type Route = Address[]
-// the route between a and c is [ b ]
-// and the route between b and c is [] type Route = Address[]

-// A map between peer and a route.
-If a peer is missing, it means there is no direct or indirect P2P connection to the peer, so the messaging server should be used type PeerRoutingTable = Map<Address, Route>
+// A list of all the paths that need to be covered to broadcast the network type PeerRoutingTable = Route[]
 ```

 ## Messaging service